-As Ro-Ri San assumes kitchen duty this weekend, Ro-Taro requested for him to make this dish.
-Through the years, Ro-Ri San has tweaked the recipe and adapted it to available ingredients here.
-A twist to this version is the inclusion of Spam (a.k.a. luncheon meat) and chili mix.
+As Ro-Ri San assumes kitchen duty this weekend, Ro-Taro requested for him to make Mee Goreng in the Prairie, an adapted version using easily available ingredients here.
+Over the years, Ro-Ri San has tweaked and adapted the recipe to our liking.
+A twist to this version is the addition of Spam (a.k.a. luncheon meat) and chili spice mix.
 Instant ramen is used instead of fresh yellow noodles because the latter is not easily available here.

 This dish does take a little time to prepare but it is well worth the effort.
 Spam may be substituted with shrimps or eggs if preferred.
 Do give it a try.
-It is a wonderful weekend lunch kind of dish!
+It makes a wonderful weekend lunch.

 - 4 packets (12 oz/340g) instant ramen